MichaelSchneeberger/rxbp/README.md

 without calling them yet.
 Or, we first describe what we intend to do in form of a plan, and then we execute the plan.
 A `Flowable` is executed by calling its `subscribe` method.
-This will start a chain reactions, where downsream each `Flowables` calls the `subscribe` method of its upstream `Flowable` until the sources start emitting data.
+This will start a chain reaction, where each downsream `Flowables` calls the `subscribe` method of its upstream `Flowable` until the sources start emitting the data.
 Once a `Flowable` is subscribed, we allow it to have mutable states.

 Compared to RxPY Observables, a `Flowable` uses `Observers` that are